zerospiel/hmc/README.md

 ### Providers configuration

-Full details on the provider configuration can be found in the Project 2A Docs, see [Documentation](#documentation)
+Full details on the provider configuration can be found in the k0rdent Docs, see [Documentation](#documentation)

 ### Installation